Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Introduction

-The main contributions of this manuscript are summarized as follows: \begin{itemize} \item We propose a framework for blind estimation of the downlink effective channel gain in multi-cell Massive MIMO networks, which supports an arbitrary channel model, precoding technique, and pilot reuse factor.
+\item We propose a framework for blind estimation of the downlink effective channel gain in multi-cell Massive MIMO networks, which supports an arbitrary channel model spanning from non-isotropic to isotropic scattering environments, arbitrary precoding, and different pilot reuse factors.

 \item We propose a model-aided estimator that utilizes channel statistics.
 The estimator is motivated by asymptotic arguments and the asymptotic performance is evaluated analytically.
 We compute all terms in closed form when using MR precoding along with correlated Rayleigh fading and when using zero-forcing (ZF) precoding along with uncorrelated Rayleigh fading.
 An SE expression is obtained to quantify the achievable downlink performance.